General Data Protection Regulation (GDPR) makes data subjects' rights clear.

 That can be problematic in a healthcare context where there may be an obligation to retain records for a given period or where a practitioner cannot agree to delete accurate information from a clinical record just because the patient would prefer it not to be included in their records.

+You can find more information about the GDPR including how to deal with data breaches on our website.
 For more, read our guide to GDPR data breaches.

-This page was correct at publication on 07/03/2022.
+This page was correct at publication on 29/04/2026.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.